pu2clr/SI4735/README.md

 ## Installing the most current version via arduino-cli

 The commands below Install the latest version of the PU2CLR SI4735 Arduino Library from github.
-As said before, unlike a release (installed from Arduino IDE) this method installs the current situation of the PU2CLR SI4535 Arduino Library (latest modifications but not yet released).
+As said before, unlike a release (installed from Arduino IDE) this method installs the current version of the PU2CLR SI4535 Arduino Library (latest modifications even if not yet released).

 ### On macOS or Linux